The outback, Queensland, Australia © Travel Unpacked

-Broadly speaking, the carbon emissions of the “travelling” component, principally flying and driving, have very large greenhouse gas emissions - so big that it could double your yearly footprint with just one flight.
+Looking at the big picture, the carbon emissions of the “travelling” component of taking a trip, principally flying and driving, have very large greenhouse gas emissions - so big that it could double your yearly footprint with just one flight.

 What are the main actions I can take to reduce my impact?

-Drive in petrol cars as little as possible and use the train instead.
+Drive in petrol cars as little as possible and use the train or electric car instead

 A single return long haul flight can produce more carbon emissions than a person emits in an entire year, so it’s important that we be mindful when choosing to take a flight.

 In comparison, if you have a renewable energy supply at home, do not drive a petrol car and eat a low meat diet, it’s likely that your carbon footprint is below 3 tonnes per year (well below the Australian average of 15 tonnes).
 A return flight to Europe or North America can be over 3 tonnes by itself, so you can see how just one return flight could double your footprint.
 This highlights the extreme impact that flying can have.

 Sydney airport © Troy Mortier